Wednesday, March 24, 2010

 Although the existence of the Ontario was relatively short, by freshwater standards she was around for a long time... some 14 years.
 Many vessels came and went in that period.
 Also, as improvements were made these pioneer steamboats generally became quickly obsolete.
 A good schooner could make better time than the slow moving Ontario, which was dismantled at Oswego in 1832.
 However, the Ontario still had carried the distinction of being the first steamboat to be "subjected to a swell" on the Great Lakes.

-11 April 1817 Hunter Crane, Samuel F. Hooker, Elisha Camp, Melancthon T. Woolsey, William M. Sands, Jacob Brown and Charles Smyth, owners.
+OWNERS AND MASTERS OF THE STEAMBOAT ONTARIO11 April 1817 Hunter Crane, Samuel F. Hooker, Elisha Camp, Melancthon T. Woolsey, William M. Sands, Jacob Brown and Charles Smyth, owners.
 Francis Mallaby, Master.

 17 May 1819 Eri Lusher, owner.
 Peter Sexton, Master